benjaminmetzler/OpenRemoteHub/README.md

 curl https://raw.githubusercontent.com/benjaminmetzler/OpenRemoteHub/main/setup_pi4.sh | bash
 ```

-This will update the system, install the needed packages, lirc, and other miscellaneous actions.
+This will update the system, install the needed packages, configure lirc, and set up the system to run OpenRemoteHub.

 ### Long Install

-If you don't feel safe just randomly running a script from the Internet:
+If you don't feel safe running a random script from the Internet:

 1. Flash a raspian image with the tested version listed above.
     * Make sure to enable ssh as a directly connected keyboard could be captured by OpenRemoteHub.